 Kelsey, Donald and Thomas

-If anyone has taken a look at my Facebook over the past four months – I’m sure you’ve seen a picture of myself, Kelsey, Donald and Thomas together.
+If anyone has taken a look at my Facebook over the past four months, I’m sure you’ve seen a picture of myself, Kelsey, Donald and Thomas together.
 We are all Fulbright teachers and we met each other during our Fulbright teacher training this summer.
-We have had amazing times traveling to other Korean cities like Seoul or Busan on the weekends, we have eaten and drank at about a million different bars and restaurants together and we have also helped each other through difficult times.
-Some of us have been frustrated trying to navigate our first years as teachers.
-We are doing it together!
+We have had amazing times traveling to other Korean cities like Seoul or Busan on the weekends, we have visited about a million different bars and restaurants together and we have also helped each other through difficult times.
+Some of us have been frustrated trying to navigate our first years as teachers but we are doing it together.

 Old friends, coworkers and professors

-I also really miss the KCCI news team these days – I love getting an email or even a quick Snap chat from the newsroom.
+I also really miss the KCCI news team these days.
+I love getting an email or even a quick Snap from the newsroom.
 I miss you all!

 One of my favorite things about my time in Daegu, South Korea has been the new friendships I have formed.

 I am incredibly thankful for my new, Korean friends who put up with my lack of Korean language skills!
 I couldn’t have asked for funnier, friendlier or more interesting friends.

 So to Howl, Min, Ilhwa, Tae Hwan and everyone else – thank you!
 Thank you not only for your patience, acceptance and friendship, but also for sharing your country and your culture with me.